AzarenkaA/vote-system/Readme.md

 Http method **GET**:
 mapping http://localhost:8080/api/restaurants/{id}/history/{date}

-   Date should be represents in a format YYY-mm-dd (2020-12-15)
+   Date should be represented in a format YYY-mm-dd (2020-12-15)

    Example of response: